Yasuaki-Ito/ptof/README.md

 ![GUI version](image/gui.png)

+## Requirements

+* Windows with Microsoft PowerPoint installed
+* Python 3.8 or later (only required when running PtoF from source code; not required when using the executable)

 ## Installation
 > [!NOTE]
 > On first launch, Windows SmartScreen may display a warning.
 Click "More info" → "Run anyway" to proceed.